How Long Does Kratom Stay in Your System?

 4. Body composition

 Mitragynine is fat-soluble.
-Individuals with higher body fat tend to retain kratom alkaloids slightly longer.
+That’s the key detail.
+Folks carrying more body fat tend to hold onto kratom alkaloids a little longer.

 5. Hydration